 Among other issues, the event dealt with A2P SMS traffic and the comparative architecture of the LBO (Local Break out) versus S8 Home Routing for VoLTE technology

-As per A2P traffic, one of the major concerns operators have is how to monetise their traffic and how to differentiate the A2P traffic from SPAM.
-Currently part of their traffic is received in an “unofficial manner, and thus there is no revenue opportunity
+As per A2P traffic, one of the major concerns operators have is how to monetize their traffic and how to differentiate the A2P traffic from SPAM.
+Currently, part of their traffic is received in an “unofficial manner, and thus there is no revenue opportunity

 Tackling the issues of finding ways to formalize the delivery to the final user, ensuring high quality delivery and getting revenue for the operator was also among the urgent subject for debate.
 Finding a filter to accurately differentiate “real “messages from Spam was a big concern during the event.

 Currently, A2P traffic is having great importance because of the content of the SMS, authorization and/or PIN codes, alarms, electronic ticket information, notification and confirmation services, appointment reminders, etc.

 For this reason, it is important to normalize the traffic to protect users and to know which SMS must have a high quality of delivery to provide a proper service